Oleksandr Kubrakov: Biography

 On 20 May 2021 Kubrakov was appointed to the position of Minister of Infrastructure of Ukraine.

 On 14 August 2022 Kubrakov posted on his Facebook account that Ukraine are preparing delivery and will be delivering 23 thousand tons of wheat to Ethiopia via the ship named the "BRAVE COMMANDER".

 Kubrakov was included to the Time 100 for the year 2022 published on 28 September 2022 ranking of one hundred people who are "changing the future of the world.

 On 2 December 2022 the Shmyhal Government merged the Ministry of Infrastructure with the Ministry of Communities and Territories Development creating the Ministry of Development of Communities, Territories and Infrastructure; Kubrakov remained as head of the combined ministry.

+On 9 May 2024, the Verkhovna Rada voted to dismiss Kubrakov from his position as minister.

+In January 2025, Kubrakov was appointed by defense minister Rustem Umerov as a voluntary adviser on logistics.